gidde032/roguelikeAdventure/README.md

 - Black areas are unexplored

 ### Win Condition
 Successfully ascend all three dungeon levels by locating and using the ladder (`>`) on each floor.
-Ascend the final ladder (`^`) to achieve victory and display a congratulatory screen commending your achievement.
+Ascend the final ladder (`^`) to win the game and display a congratulatory screen commending your achievement.

 ### Loss Condition
-If the player's health points (HP) reach zero, the game is lost and the death screen is displayed, noting the level reached by the player.
+If the player's health points (HP) reach zero, the game is lost, and the death screen is displayed, noting the highest level reached by the player.

 ### Stat Tracking
 The total number of monsters defeated ("juggs hit"), the player's HP and attack, and the current level are tracked during each run.